Benjamin Moore and Kelly-Moore are two respected paint brands. While both have Moore in their names, they’re completely separate companies.

 Another key difference between Benjamin Moore and Kelly-Moore is accessibility.
 Simply put, Benjamin Moore is more widely available.

-Benjamin Moore paint is available in over 7,500 Benjamin Moore stores, Ace Hardware, and other independently-owned paint and hardware stores across the United States.
+Benjamin Moore paint is available at Ace Hardware and over 7,500 independently-owned paint and hardware stores across the United States.
 You can buy it online and pick it up in-store.

 While Benjamin Moore is a national paint brand available in most states and Canada, Kelly-Moore is regional.
 Most Kelly-Moore paint stores are in California, Oklahoma, and Texas.
 New York is the only east coast state where you’ll find Kelly-Moore.